Renegade-Gained/Secure-Software-Engineering/README.md

 # Steps to Recreate Project
 1. Install Visual Studio Code
 2. Ensure the following items are installed in the Visual Studio Code Extension Explorer:
-  a.
-Cloud Code
+  * Cloud Code
-  b.
-Debugger for Java
+  * Debugger for Java
-  c.
-Dependency Analytics
+  * Dependency Analytics
-  d.
-Java Extension Pack
+  * Java Extension Pack
-  e.
-Java Test Runner
+  * Java Test Runner
-  f.
-Language Support for Java
+  * Language Support for Java
-  g.
-Maven for Java
+  * Maven for Java
-  h.
-Project Manager for Java
+  * Project Manager for Java
-  i.
-Red Hat Commons
+  * Red Hat Commons
-  j.
-Visual Studio IntelliCode
+  * Visual Studio IntelliCode
-  k.
-XML
+  * XML
 3. If Maven is not properly setup, you may have to install it outside of Visual Studio Code
-  a.
-Do not forget to set the environment or system variables so Visual Studio Code can find Maven
+  * Do not forget to set the environment or system variables so Visual Studio Code can find Maven
 4. Create a GCP project with a Firestore database containing usernames (column 'username') and passwords (column 'password') and create a bucket
 5. Acquire a service key to connect to your GCP project
 6. Run command in Visual Studio Code's powershell: